tisfeng/Easydict/docs/README_EN.md

 #### Developer Build

-If you are a developer and want to compile and run it yourself, just download this Repo, then use Xcode to open Easydict.xcworkspace, compile and run it.
+If you are a developer and want to compile and run it yourself, just download this Repo, then use  [Xcode](https://developer.apple.com/xcode/)  to open Easydict.xcworkspace, compile and run it.

+If the compile comes up with a signature error, change to use your own developer account on the `Signing & Capabilities` of target.
+If you are not an Apple developer yet, just go https://developer.apple.com/ sign up, it's free and very easy.

 #### Signature Problem ⚠️